voidseg/jack-volume/README.md

 [OSC](http://en.wikipedia.org/wiki/Open_Sound_Control "Wikipedia - OSC") is a nice protocol that should replace MIDI and becomes more popular every day.
 All OSC messages contain an address string and some parameters of OSC specific data types.
 For more information to OSC please read the official documentation.

-If possible, jack-volume listens on UDP and TCP at once.
-The default port for both protocols is 7600 but that can be configured to your needs.
+jack-volume can receive OSC over UDP and TCP at the same time if the network ports are available on your system.
+The default port for both UDP and TCP is 7600 but you can configure that to your needs.
-The OSC address jack-volume is using cannot be configured and is unique for every jack-volume process on a single machine.
-It consists of a static domain part and a static application part and the dynamic JACK client name and the dynamic channel number or "master" for all channels.
+The OSC address of jack-volume consists of a static domain part and a static application part and the dynamic JACK client name and the dynamic channel number including "master".
+The static part of the OSC address is fixed and can not be configured.
+But you can adjust the client name which has to be unique on one single machine.

 For example: